Romambo/JCSDK_DocumentFile/unity_Document.md

                      }
                    }
                  ```
+          Run your project, then check the log: JC_Log:-->

        8. Add a script to process the emulator binary file in “KSAdSDK”, otherwise the package will report an error